 Kathleen McDiffitt, a student at Fairmont State University (FSU) in West Virginia, was recently named one of ten 2017 New Faces of Civil Engineering—College Edition by the American Society of Civil Engineers (ASCE).

 Fairmont State University will host the 2017 West Virginia State Science and Engineering Fair on April 1 on its main campus in Fairmont.
 Entries are being sought from West Virginia students in grades nine through 12.
 The deadline for submissions is March 16.

+The North Central West Virginia Regional Science and Engineering Fair is now accepting registrations.
 Students in grades six through 12 from Barbour, Doddridge, Gilmer, Harrison, Lewis, Marion, Monongalia, Preston, Randolph, Taylor, Tucker and Upshur counties are encouraged to enter.
 The fair will be held Feb.
-27, 2016, on the Fairmont State University main campus in Fairmont.
+25, 2017, on the Fairmont State University campus, 1201 Locust Ave., Fairmont.

 Fairmont State University is meeting the challenge of educating professionals in a variety of fields including architecture, criminal justice, business and multiple areas within the field of education.
 Many fields that once employed graduates with bachelor’s degrees now prefer to hire those with master’s degrees.
 Choosing to pursue a master’s degree program at FSU represents a commitment to excellence, personal growth and lifelong learning.